openlibraryenvironment/listener-openurl/doc/invocation.md

-# Building and running the ReShare OpenURL listener
+# Building, configuring and running the ReShare OpenURL listener

 ## Downloading